Get the latest updates about our blog posts.

 With an unmoderated test, the usability test takes place without supervision, either in a lab or remotely.
 The most important benefit of testing without a moderator is that the testing environment is as close as the situation in which the user would normally use the product.
 In the real world, there isn't a moderator next to the customer to help them navigate through their app.
 When conducting unmoderated usability testing on location or remotely, the quality of the users and their answers must be closely monitored.
 Usually, users can easily register for a test on large worldwide platforms, possibly with a reward in return, which can result in users quickly going through the questions without actually thinking about the answers they provide.
 Some usability testing platforms, such as User Sense, have included control mechanisms to prevent this from happening.

 How to perform a usability test?

+What are the five steps of usability testing?
 No matter the method of testing, performing a usability test usually consists of 5 steps.
 First, you’ll need a product to test out.
 Usually, this is a prototype of the actual product, which allows users to navigate through the app as they would do with the end-product, but without written code in the backend.
 At Lizard Global, we refer to such a prototype as a “clickable demo”.
 A clickable demo is a no-code design of an app that simulates what the application could look like and how it could function.
 These demos are a great way to test the product before developing the full solution.

 Secondly, you’ll need the right target group to test out the product.
 One of the most critical phases in usability testing is determining the appropriate target population.